milonmaze/privacy-terms-observatory/workspace.google.com/terms/education_privacy.html.md

 We also use service data to make recommendations to optimize the use of the services; provide and improve other services you request; provide support; protect our users, customers, the public, and Google; and comply with legal obligations.
 See the Google Cloud Privacy Notice for more information.

 Read Along also collects voice data.
-The voice data is processed only on the user’s device and is not shared with Google, to protect users’ privacy.
+Voice data is primarily processed only on the user’s device and is not shared with Google.
+In limited cases, voice data is sent temporarily to Google servers to enable real-time speech recognition.
 Voice data is not stored at all after processing.

 Additional Services